What to do if…

 Do not do these things

-- Do not destroy, mark up, staple, unbind, or separate pages from any will/codicil (even if you think it’s “the wrong one”).
+- Do not destroy, write on, staple, unbind, fold, or separate pages from any will or codicil, even if you think it is not valid.

-- Do not start sharing out money, selling property, or “splitting items fairly” while validity is disputed.
+- Do not start sharing out money, selling property, clearing valuable items, or “splitting things fairly” while the will dispute is active.

-- Do not rely on photos/scans alone if originals exist (keep scans, but protect originals).
+- Do not rely on photos or scans alone if originals exist.

-- Do not pressure witnesses, carers, or the will-drafter for “quick statements” while emotions are high.
+- Do not pressure witnesses, carers, solicitors, or relatives for quick statements while emotions are high.

-- Do not let one person keep sole possession of all originals without a documented handover and a safe storage plan.
+- Do not let one person keep sole possession of all originals without a written note of who has them, when they received them, and where they are stored.

 What to do now